Single-loop Projection-free and Projected Gradient-based Algorithms for Nonconvex-concave Saddle Point Problems with Bilevel Structure: Conclusions

 \section{{Conclusions}}

 In this paper, we introduced a class of constrained saddle point problems with a bilevel structure, where the upper-level objective function is nonconvex-concave and smooth over a compact and convex constraint set, subject to a strongly convex lower-level objective function.
-By leveraging regularization and nested approximation techniques, we initially devised a primal-dual one-sided projection-free algorithm (i-BRPD:OPF), requiring $\mathcal{O}(\epsilon^{-4})$ iterations to attain an $\epsilon$-stationary point.
-Subsequently, we developed a bilevel primal-dual fully projected algorithm (i-BRPD:FP), capable of achieving an $\epsilon$-stationary solution within $\mathcal{O}(\epsilon^{-5}\log(1/\epsilon))$ iterations.
-When the objective function in the upper-level is linear in the maximization component, our results improve to $\cO(\epsilon^{-3})$ and $\cO(\epsilon^{-4})$, respectively.
+By leveraging regularization and nested approximation techniques, we initially devised a primal-dual one-sided projection-free algorithm (i-BRPD:OPF), requiring $\mathcal{O}(\epsilon^{-4})$ iterations to attain an $\epsilon$-stationary point, moreover, when the objective function in the upper-level is linear in the maximization component, our results improve to $\cO(\epsilon^{-3})$.
+Subsequently, we developed a bilevel primal-dual fully projected algorithm (i-BRPD:FP), capable of achieving an $\epsilon$-stationary solution within $\mathcal{O}(\epsilon^{-5})$ iterations.
+This result improves to $\cO(\epsilon^{-4})$ when the upper-level objective function is strongly concave in $y$.
 Our proposed methods and their convergence guarantee present new results appearing for the first time in the literature for the considered setting, to the best of our knowledge.